pcristof/asap/README.md

 ## QUICK START GUIDE

 ### Notes:
 I put a lot of effort in making this program easy to run, which is no easy task given the quantity of options we need to implement.
-The core of the program is object-oriented, buddle into the package, and runs with a script accessible with the command `asap.run_analysis.py`.
+The core of the program is object-oriented, bundled into the package, and runs with a script accessible with the command `python -m asap`.
 Once the package is properly installed and the user activated the proper conda environment, the user can run the program from anywhere on their machine.
-The analysis options are controlled in a single file `config.ini` that needs to be placed in the working directory of the anlysis to run.
+The analysis options are controlled with a single `config.ini` file, which needs to be placed in the working directory of the anlysis to run.

 I add a working example to this guide to present the main parts of the program.